Evangenieur/Meta-Age/README.md

   fs.readFile(path, "utf8", _).split('\n').length
 ```

-The code will run with node-fibers in Node.js or generated to javascript asynchronous code, see the [Streamline.js Code Generator](http://sage.github.com/streamlinejs/examples/streamlineMe/streamlineMe.html)
+The code could run with node-fibers in Node.js or generated to javascript asynchronous code, see the [Streamline.js Code Generator](http://sage.github.com/streamlinejs/examples/streamlineMe/streamlineMe.html)

 ## How to create meta architecture ##